@Deprecated('migration') marks a feature as deprecated.

 The intent of the

-that they should change their code, even if it is currently still working
+even if the feature is currently still working correctly.

-A deprecated feature is scheduled to be removed at a later time, possibly specified in message.
-A deprecated feature should not be used, code using it will break at some point in the future.
-If existing code is using the feature it should be rewritten to not use the deprecated feature.
+Deprecation is an early warning that the deprecated feature is scheduled to be removed at a later time, a time possibly specified in message.
+A deprecated feature should no longer be used, code using it will break at some point in the future.
+If existing code is using the feature, that code should be rewritten to no longer use the deprecated feature.

 A deprecated feature should document how the same effect can be achieved in message, so the programmer knows how to rewrite the code.

 class-level declarations (variables, getters, setters, methods, operators or

 constructors, whether static or not), named optional parameters and

 Deprecation applies transitively to parts of a deprecated feature:

 - If a library is deprecated, so is every member of it.